Questions about the program

 arrow_drop_down Can I send my documents as an email attachment? ¶

 Unfortunately we are unable to accept documents sent to us by email.
 Please use the fax number or postal address provided.

 arrow_drop_down How soon will I hear from you after submitting my documents? ¶

 You will receive a notification when the documents you submitted have reached us.
 If, based on your mailing carrier’s estimate, the documents should have reached us but you did not receive a notification within five working days of their expected delivery date, please first contact your mail carrier to inquire about the status of your shipment before reaching out to us directly.

-Once we have confirmed the receipt of your documents, we will usually process them within three working days, and you will receive a notification when the verification process is complete.
+Once we have confirmed the receipt of your documents, we will usually process them within five working days, and you will receive a notification when the verification process is complete.

 arrow_drop_down How can I ensure my documents reach MIT if I choose to send them by mail? ¶